Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Introduction

-\item A new sparse representation method SSR is proposed.
-It has the following four characteristics.
-First, it achieves the same representation fidelity as the dimensionality reduction methods PCA/LE.
-Second, it also reveals cluster structure as the cluster analysis methods K-means/Rcut.
-But, in contrast to the hard clustering nature of K-means/Rcut, SSR is soft and descriptive: it reveals the clusters that emerge and also describes the overlapping status of them.
-Nevertheless, the sparse codes of SSR can be directly used to do clustering.
-Third, rather than imposed explicitly, the sparsity in SSR is implicitly determined by the data structure: if the clusters overlap less, the codes become sparser.
-Fourth, SSR has two versions, one linear version which is under-complete, and one kernel version which is more powerful.
+\item A new sparse representation, SSR, is developed.
+It is inherently related to dimensionality reduction and cluster analysis, and shares broad relations to many other methods.
+Lying in the intermediate between dimensionality reduction and cluster analysis, SSR combines merits of both sides.
+It achieves dimensionality reduction with the same fidelity as PCA/LE meanwhile revealing cluster structure of data.
+In contrast to the hard clustering nature of K-means/Rcut, SSR is soft and descriptive: it reveals the underlying clusters, and also describes the overlapping status of them.
+In contrast to OSRs, the sparse codes of SSR can be directly used for clustering, and the sparsity in SSR is implicitly determined by the data structure rather than imposed explicitly.
+If the clusters overlap less, the codes become sparser, and vice versa.
+Finally, SSR has two versions, a linear version, which is under-complete, complementing to OSRs, and a more powerful kernel version.
+For both versions, sparse codes of new data that are out of the sample set can be easily obtained.

-\item An efficient algorithm NSCrt is proposed to solve the sparse codes, which has a linear computational complexity about data size.
-Empirically, it is found that it can effectively recover the underlying solutions.
+\item An algorithm, NSCrt, is developed to solve the sparse codes of SSR.
+It is simple yet efficient, having a linear computational complexity about the data size.
+Experimental results demonstrated that, it can effectively recover the underlying solutions.

-\item A clustering algorithm Scut is proposed, which performs clustering by checking the maximal entry of each sparse code-vector.
-Owning to the good performance of NSCrt, Scut generally outperforms K-means based methods which depend on initialization and are easily trapped in local minima; the solutions obtained by Scut are comparable to the optimal ones of K-means that are picked over many trials. \end{enumerate}
+\item A clustering algorithm, Scut, is derived from SSR, which performs clustering by checking the maximal entry of each sparse code-vector.
+Owing to the good performance of NSCrt, Scut outperforms K-means based spectral clustering methods, which depend on initialization and easily get trapped in local minima.
+The one-shot solution obtained by Scut is comparable to the optimal result of K-means that are run many times. \end{enumerate}